Akshaya0512/cancer-computational-pipeline/README.md

 ↓
 Evaluation
 ↓
-Feature Importance (Gene Ranking)
+Feature Importance Analysis

  Models Used

 - Random Forest Classifier
 - Logistic Regression

-These models were chosen for:
+These models are widely used as baseline algorithms in bioinformatics due to:

-- interpretability
+- Interpretability
-- strong performance on high-dimensional biological data
+- Robust performance on high-dimensional data
-- use as baseline ML models in bioinformatics research
+- Suitability for biological datasets

 Evaluation Metrics

-Model performance is measured using:
+Model performance is evaluated using:

 - Accuracy
 - Precision, Recall, F1-score